rbren/vizzy/test/e2e/cases/stocks/debug/visualizations/2/1/update-visualization/request.md

 In your response, please use a large markdown header to give a title to the visualization this code will generate, per the instructions in the Style Guide section.
+Be sure to put this title OUTSIDE the javascript block, above the first backticks.
-The current title is "Stock Prices Over Time".
+The current title is "Stock Prices Over Time for Microsoft, Apple, and Google".
 You should use this as the title unless it would be completely inaccurate, or the user has explicitly requested a different title.
 If the user prompt asks you to change the title, this is the title you should change.
 Don't